gregorl82/Android_AsteroidRadar/README.md

 - fetches nearby asteroid data from the API for the next seven days using Retrofit
 - caches and stores the data in a local Room database
 - uses WorkManager to schedule background work to fetch and store the latest data for offline use
-- displays the data using RecyclerView
+- displays a list of the data using RecyclerView
 - navigates to a details view using Jetpack Navigation
-- fetches and displays an Image of the Day on the app homepage with Glide
+- fetches and displays an Image of the Day on the app homepage with Picasso